StefFrustagli/board_gamers_vault/README.md

 - [ChatGPT](https://chat.openai.com/) was used as helpful tool during the debugging process.
 - [Microsoft Designer](https://designer.microsoft.com/image-creator) was used to create images for the project.
 - [Favicon.io](https://favicon.io/favicon-converter/) was used to convert the chosen image into the favicon.
+- [Mailchimp](https://mailchimp.com) was used to set up the subscription newsletter.
+- [Amazon S3](https://aws.amazon.com/s3/) was used to store static files and images.
+- [Stripe](https://js.stripe.com/v3/) was used for secure payments (referenced in base.html).

 ## Modules imported